devlord717/MobilePhone_Gap/README.md

 GWT Mobile Phonegap
 ===================

-gwtmobile-phonegap is a GWT wrapper of the [PhoneGap](http://github.com/phonegap/phonegap) Javascript library.
+gwtmobile-phonegap is a GWT wrapper of the PhoneGap Javascript library.
 PhoneGap is a cross-platform development framework that provides core mobile device features to web-based mobile apps.
 GwtMobile-PhoneGap enables GWT mobile applications to use PhoneGap functions.

-gwtmobile-phonegap is part of [GWT Mobile](http://github.com/dennisjzh/GwtMobile), a GWT mobile development platform.
+gwtmobile-phonegap is part of [GWT Mobile], a GWT mobile development platform.

 Wrapped PhoneGap Functions
 --------------------------